SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: The structure of SLAMS at high- shocks

 \section{The structure of SLAMS at high-$M_{\rm A}$ shocks}

 In 2D PIC simulations, a quasi-parallel high-$M_{\rm A}$ non-relativistic shock is mediated by the filamentary Weibel modes (\citealt{weibel_inst}) in the first stages of its evolution.
 The filaments then merge and generate the shock transition (e.g., \citealt{weibel2_inst}).
 Later, CR-driven modes (\citealt{CR_streaming_inst}), also known as Bell modes (\citealt{bell_inst}), grow ahead of the shock and overtake shock mediation (\citealt{weibel_to_bell}).
 Because of a low background magnetic field in high-$M_{\rm A}$ shocks, this process takes much longer than in the case of more magnetized (low-$M_{\rm A}$) shocks.
 For SLAMS to grow in the upstream, it is therefore crucial to wait for the non-resonant waves to develop ahead of the shock.
 In our 1D, $M_{\rm A} = 80$ Run 1 we find that waves steepen into SLAMS after $\sim 10^5\,\omega_{pe}^{-1}$ ($\sim 30\,\omega_{ci}^{-1}$).
+We further recognize two types of non-linear wave structures.
+The early time SLAMS which are driven by the initial beam of reflected ions appear as coherent, isolated regions with enhanced magnetic field.
+This closely matches the original definition of SLAMS as given in \cite{SLAMS_init}, \cite{SLAMS_obs_init}, and \cite{Lucek2002}.
+Later on, as the precursor of diffusive CRs forms, a smooth oscillating pattern modulates the upstream waves on the scales that are much longer than the periodicity of early SLAMS.
+Similar patterns are observed in the Earth's foreshock as amplitude-modulated (AM) ultra-low-frequency (ULF) waves~\cite{Eastwood2005}.
+However, the large-period AM patterns in our runs appear with $\sim 10$ times larger spatial scale than ULF waves (which scale is comparable to the scale of the carrier wave in our runs).
+Such disagreement is likely to appear because we simulate shocks in a high-Mach number regime where the Larmor radius of returning ions is proportionally larger than that of ions reflected at the low-Mach number Earth's bow shock.
+We refer to the large-period oscillations that we observe in our runs as developed SLAMS instead of ULF waves or whistler precursor.